-Broodiness is a behavior exhibited by hens which causes them to cease laying eggs and display a strong desire to incubate eggs and hatch chicks.
-The behavior is often referred to commonly as a hen who has gone 'broody'.
-Broody hens will be seen spending every waking hour of the day sitting on her nest.
+Put an egg in front of her, a broody hen usually can't resist moving the egg underneath her.
 Often, if the hen is picked up and placed somewhere else, she will fluff out her feathers and just proceed to nest in that very location for a few moments, before eventually making her way back to her nest.